Aravind071845/news_chrome_extension/README.md

  Features

- 1.Live News Updates – Fetches real-time headlines from the News API.
+ 1. Live News Updates – Fetches real-time headlines from the News API.

- 2.Custom Chrome Extension – Popup interface built with HTML, CSS, and JavaScript.
+ 2. Custom Chrome Extension – Popup interface built with HTML, CSS, and JavaScript.

- 3.Node.js Backend – Processes and serves news data to the extension.
+ 3. Node.js Backend – Processes and serves news data to the extension.

- 4.API Integration – Uses node-fetch to connect with the News API.
+ 4. API Integration – Uses node-fetch to connect with the News API.

- 5.Lightweight UI – Minimal, responsive design for quick browsing.
+ 5. Lightweight UI – Minimal, responsive design for quick browsing.

 ---